-165. The potential for ILTV to infect other susceptible hosts that may be present at or near the proposed trial sites is considered in the risk assessment (Chapter 2).
+- 166. The potential for ILTV to infect other susceptible hosts that may be present at or near the proposed trial sites is considered in the risk assessment (Chapter 2).
 The primary host for ILTV is the chicken.
 ILT disease in turkeys, pheasants and peafowl is rarely reported (see Chapter 1, Section 3.5.1).
-Throughout its long history since its initial reports in various parts of the world, ILTV outbreaks have occurred mostly in chicken farms.

-166. Other birds such as ducks may act as carriers of ILTV, but there is limited evidence of their role in spreading the virus and attempts to infect ducks were unsuccessful (see Section 3.5.1).

-167. Australia has feral chickens, turkeys, pheasants and peafowls, from the family Phasianidae.
-A search in the Australian Bird & Bat Banding Scheme (ABBBS) database showed that Australia has 3 native species belonging to Phasianidae family (Coturnix chinensis- King Quail, Coturnix pectoralis - stubble quail, and Coturnix ypsilohora - brown quail) and 2 introduced species (Pavo cristatus - Indian peafowl and Phasianus Colchicus - common pheasant).
-As described in Chapter 1, Section 3.5.1, quail species are found to be resistant to ILTV infection.
+Throughout its long history since its initial reports in various parts of the world, ILTV outbreaks have occurred mostly in chicken farms. - 167.
+Other birds such as ducks may act as carriers of ILTV, but there is limited evidence of their role in spreading the virus and attempts to infect ducks were unsuccessful (see Section 3.5.1). - 168.
+Australia has feral chickens, turkeys, pheasants and peafowls, from the family Phasianidae.
+A search in the Australian Bird & Bat Banding Scheme (ABBBS) database showed that Australia has 3 native species belonging to Phasianidae family (Coturnix chinensis King Quail, Coturnix pectoralis stubble quail, and Coturnix ypsilohora brown quail) and 2 introduced species (Pavo cristatus Indian peafowl and Phasianus Colchicus common pheasant).
+As described in Chapter 1, Section 3.5.1, ILTV is not known to cause disease in quail species, although antibodies against ILTV have been isolated from experimentally infected quails.
 However, peafowls and pheasants can be susceptible to ILTV infection.
 Indian peafowl and common pheasant are introduced species, not commonly found, and are listed as feral pests in Australia (West, 2011).